TobiasHilt/scientific_research_scraper/README.md

 ## How-To:

-    - Install and import all necessary packages (git command lines at the bottom of the page available)
+    - Install and import all necessary packages (git command lines below)
     - Start your desired notebook
     - Edit the Search-String matching your needs ('query'-variable)
     - Edit the desired location to save the documents ('Location'-variable)